etan18/Obsidian-Notes/food systems.md

 4. **Wholesaler**: e.g. restaurants or grocery stores that buy goods in mass quantities
 5. **Consumer**
 These interconnected parts are heavily reliant on one another.
 Smaller farms may only have a few buyers act as a large portion of their revenue stream, or vice versa.

+Food supply chains face unique challenges that question the applicability of general supply chain strategies.
+For example,
+- **Safety stock**: holding additional goods to meet demand fluctuations is not easily transferable to food supply chains due to the challenge of product deterioration, perishability, and waste.

 Packaging is a big issue in the food supply chain, both in terms of cost and waste.